-This Management Discussion and Analysis (the "MD&A") of Fabled Silver Gold Corp.'s ("Fabled", "Fabled Silver" or the "Company") financial position and results of operations for the three months ended March 31, 2022 is prepared as at May 27, 2022.
-This MD&A should be read in conjunction with the unaudited condensed consolidated interim financial statements of the Company and the notes relating thereto, for the three months ended March 31, 2022.
-The unaudited condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management Discussion and Analysis (the "MD&A") of Fabled Silver Gold Corp.'s ("Fabled", "Fabled Silver" or the "Company") financial position and results of operations for the year ended December 31, 2022 is prepared as at May 1, 2023.
+This MD&A should be read in conjunction with the audited consolidated financial statements of the Company and the notes relating thereto, for the year ended December 31, 2022.
+The audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All financial amounts are stated in Canadian currency unless stated otherwise.
 Additional information relating to the Company is filed on SEDAR at www.sedar.com.